Patient and public involvement

 The Dementia HIT aims to involve people affected by dementia in all aspects of its work.
 The views of people affected by dementia should guide decision making and help set priorities for the work of the HIT.
 The HIT's partner organisations are encouraged to follow the Dementia HIT patient and public involvement (PPI) guidelines.

-Dawn Corse is the HIT's Patient and Public Involvement (PPI) Facilitator, and can answer general PPI queries and provide advice.
+Julie Clayton and Jan Connett are the HIT's Patient and Public Involvement (PPI) Facilitators, and can answer general PPI queries and provide advice.
 Professionals requiring PPI support (eg setting up a focus group) can complete the Dementia HIT PPI request form.

-After receiving the form, Dawn will work with the applicant to create the most effective involvement opportunity for their needs.
-A fee is likely to be charged for support, which will be agreed in advance.
+After receiving the form, Julie and Jan will work with the applicant to create the most effective involvement opportunity for their needs.
+A fee may be charged for support, which will be agreed in advance.
 A minimum of six weeks' notice is required for all PPI support requests.

 The Dementia HIT PPI resource list includes guides and reports, useful for the planning, development and evaluation of PPI activities with people affected by dementia.